fprime-community/fprime-course-materials/Flight_Software_Workshop-June_2019/Development-Process.md

 7. In the port directory: `make` to autocode the port

 # Components

+**Note:** adding files below is easiest by copying from an existing component and editing it.

 1. Create a new component directory
 2. Add `mod.mk` and `Makefile` to that directory